N-Germek/reading-notes/readingnotes401/class-36.md

-# Whiteboared and Interview: Tips, Tricks, and Expectations
+# Whiteboard and Interview: Tips, Tricks, and Expectations

 Interview tips and Whiteboard processes are ultimately ways for the developer to get a career opportunity.
 Here are some tips and skills to help make sure that you will land the job you want.